 - Paprika, Salt, Black Pepper – spice & seasoning

 - Chicken Broth – to deglaze.
 Use vegetable broth if you’re trying to keep the recipe vegetarian

 - Double Cream

-- Olive Oil – or ideally use the oil from the sun-dried tomatoes for an extra flavour boost!
+- Olive Oil – or use the oil from the sun-dried tomatoes for an extra flavour boost!
 Regular cooking oil also works

-They are most typically used in salads or as antipasti.
-Pasta would come in second, whether it be a light Mediterranean pasta salad or as a pasta dish.
-You can also expect sun-dried tomatoes being used as a flavour-booster to countless of sauces, et cetera.
+Most typically, sun-dried tomatoes are used in salads or as antipasti.
+Pasta would come in second, whether it be a light Mediterranean pasta salad or a pasta dish.
+You can also expect sun-dried tomatoes to be used as a flavour booster for countless sauces, etc.

 Spinach Sun-Dried Tomatoes Pasta

 - 3 cloves Garlic finely chopped

 - 1 tsp Paprika